Mandia12/Python-Projects/README.md

 Description:

-This repository contains a number of beginner python projects.
+This repository contains 5 beginner python projects and 1 text file.